Tucson Indian School: Strategies for assimilation in the school curriculum

-The classes were held six hours a day, six days a week with a mandatory hour long study period after dinner.
+The classes were held six hours a day, six days a week with a mandatory hour-long study period after dinner.
 Children took part in Presbyterian religious services on Sundays as well as Sunday school bible study.
 Children were taught school subjects in a classrooms for three hours and the other three hours of the school day were spent learning manual industrial training.
-The goal of the curriculum was to teach Native students skills and religion to allow them to assimilate in to American society outside of their tribe.
+The goal of the curriculum was to teach Native students skills and religion to allow them to assimilate into American society outside of their tribe.
 The Presbyterian church wanted the children to abandon their traditional cultural practices in favor of the cultural norms and roles in society enforced by Christian American settlers.
-They sought to have children disconnect with their native identity; some of the ways they forced this upon the students were giving students English names and cutting boys' long hair, which holds cultural significance in both Pima and Papago tradition as only men with long glossy hair were chosen to be dancers in ceremonies.
-The curriculum consisted of basic classroom subjects taught in all US school such as English, geography, US history and arithmetic.
-US patriotism was also taught to native children by having them recite the pledge of allegiance every morning and practice singing the national anthem.
+They sought to have children disconnect with their Indigenous identity; some of the ways they forced this upon the students were giving students English names and cutting boys' long hair, which holds cultural significance in both Akimel O'odham and Tohono Oʼodham traditions since only men with long glossy hair were chosen to be dancers in ceremonies.
+The curriculum consisted of basic classroom subjects taught in all US schools such as English, geography, US history, and arithmetic.
+US patriotism was also taught to Native children by having them recite the pledge of allegiance every morning and practice singing the national anthem.
 The students were separated by sex for their industrial training classes.
-The boys were taught farming, construction, animal care and blacksmithing, while the girls were taught cooking, sewing and cleaning.
-Many of the boys disagreed with having to work on the farm because the planting and harvesting of crops is traditionally a women's role in both Pima and Papago culture.
-Older children were given unpaid jobs that helped run and improve the school, and as a result much of the essential operations of the school were performed by students.
+The boys were taught farming, construction, animal care, and blacksmithing, while the girls were taught cooking, sewing, and cleaning.
+Many of the boys disagreed with having to work on the farm because the planting and harvesting of crops is traditionally a woman's role in both Akimel O'odham and Tohono Oʼodhamo cultures.
+Older children were given unpaid jobs that helped run and improve the school, and as a result, much of the essential operations of the school were performed by students.
 Native boys assisted with and led the construction of many facilities on the Tucson Indian school campus.
 The students also sustained the school financially, all of the farming that provided the school with funding was performed by the boys attending the school.
-Some student who showed interest in the Presbyterian religion were trained to be missionaries to help the conversion of native people to Christianity.
+Some student who showed interest in the Presbyterian religion were trained to be missionaries to help the conversion of Native people to Christianity.

 School closure

-School operations and enrollment began to decline in the 1950s as most native student were living with their families and attending regular public schools at this time.
-Due to this, farm operations ceased in 1957 and the school was primarily used as housing for native students attending Tucson High School.
-The school was demolished in 1964 and the Santa Cruz Plaza shopping center was built on the land the school previously occupied.
+School operations and enrollment began to decline in the 1950s as most Native students were living with their families and attending regular public schools at this time.
+Due to this, farm operations ceased in 1957 and the school was primarily used as housing for Native students attending Pueblo High School.
+Due to the high cost of tuition at Pueblo High School, the school closed in 1960.
+The school buildings were demolished in 1964 and the Santa Cruz Plaza shopping center was built on the land the school previously occupied.